Asset Protection for Boat Owners

 Why Incorporate Your Boat

 Collisions and other accidents involving boats occur, no matter how experienced a driver or sailor you are.
-Unless you form a corporation or LLC, an accident involving your boat could put your other personal assets at risk.
+Forming an LLC or corporation for a boat can be a good strategy to protect your personal assets, especially if the boat is used for business or has liabilty risks associated with its use.
+Unless you form a corporation or LLC for boat ownership, an accident involving your boat could put your other personal assets at risk.

 In the likely event that your insurance doesn't cover all the expenses and damages the accident victims may seek, their heirs and insurance company will go after your personal assets—bank accounts, cars, real estate, and more.

 The only smart course is to protect your personal assets by forming a Delaware corporation or LLC.
 When creating a corporation or LLC for boat ownership, you'll be creating a wall of separation between your boat and other personal assets.
 In the event of a lawsuit, a Delaware corporation or Delaware LLC will provide another layer of protection that complicates the plaintiff's lawyer's task.
+Holding the boat in an LLC or corporation helps contain liabilty within the entity, potentially reducing the financial impact of legal claims on the owner's personal wealth.
 This extra layer of protection may cause the lawyers to reconsider suing you personally, or may be an inducement for them to attempt to reach a settlement.

 How to Incorporate Your Boat